NikolasSi/isalos.docs.github.io/docs/analytics/41regression.md

 ###### Input
 {: .no_toc }
 Τhe dataset must include a target variable consisting of non-negative integer counts, appropriate for modeling with Poisson regression, and at least one column with a continuous or categorical independent variable.
-Optionally, an exposure variable can be included to account for varying observation times or risk levels.
 <div style="text-align: center;">
 <img src="images/GLM/PoissonGLM_Input.png" alt="poissonGLM-input" width="400" height="300" class="img-responsive">
 </div>